cduruk/old.cduruk.github.com/_posts/2011-06-19-nodelists-and-arrays-in-javascript.md

 Careful readers of the W3C definition will note that arrays in most languages, like JavaScript, are almost what this definition implies NodeLists are:
 "ordered collection of (things)".
 In fact, NodeLists do in fact resemble arrays in a lot of ways.
-Let's see some examples, by testing things out on the Digg homepage.
+Let's test things out by firing up our JavaScript console on the Digg homepage.

 {% highlight javascript %}
     > var myList = document.querySelectorAll('.story-item');